thunlp/Dynamics-of-Zero-Shot-Generalization/README.md

   <a href="#Facilitation">Data Arrangement</a> •
   <a href="#Understanding">TMA Framework</a>
 </p>
-The repository contains the code for [The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning](https://arxiv.org/abs/2406.11721), aiming to provide the source code necessary to reproduce the experimental results.
+The repository contains the code for The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning, aiming to provide the source code necessary to reproduce the experimental results. [**[Paper]**](https://arxiv.org/abs/2406.11721)

 <div><a id="Contributions"></a></div>